dibrale/Regions/README.md

 - An LLM HTTP endpoint for LLMLink (configurable via parameters).

-## Quickstart
+## Quick-ish Start
 There is a basic example under examples\demo.py.
-It initializes two RAG stores, two RAG regions, and one synthesizing Region, then routes messages to produce a final answer.
+It initializes two RAG stores, two RAG regions, and one synthesizing LLM-powered Region, then routes messages to produce a final answer.

 Before running examples or tests, add the project’s modules directory to PYTHONPATH so imports like `from regions.region import Region` and `from llmlink import LLMLink` work: